Radar in World War II: Germany

-The Air Defense System was continually upgraded.
-To improve the range and accuracy, Telefunken developed the Würzburg-Riese and GEMA enlarged the Freya dipoles to make the Mammut and the Wassermann.
-The Würzburg-Riese (Giant Würzburg) had a 7.5-m (25-foot) dish (another product from Zeppelin) that was mounted on a railway carriage.
-The system also had an increased transmitter power; combined with the enlarged reflector, this resulted in a range of up to 70 km, as well as greatly increased accuracy.
-About 1,500 of this radar system were built.

-The Mammut (mammoth) used 16 Freyas linked into a giant 30- by 10-meter (100- by 33-foot) antenna with phased array beam-directing, a technique that would eventually become standard in radars.
-It had a range up to 300 km and covered some 100 degrees in width with an accuracy of near 0.5 degree.
-About 30 sets were built, some with back-to-back faces for bi-directional coverage.
-The Wassermann (waterman), had eight Freyas also with phased-array antennas, stacked on a steerable, 56-meter (190-foot) tower and giving a range up to 240 km.
-A variant, Wassermann-S, had the radars mounted on a tall cylinder.
-About 150 of all types were built starting in 1942.

 A system with great range was needed to track the British and American bomber formations as they crossed Germany.
 For this function, consultants Theodor Schultes and Hans Hollmann designed an experimental 2.4-m (125-MHz), 30-kW radar called Panorama.
 Built by Siemens & Halske in 1941, it was placed atop a concrete tower at Tremmen, a few kilometers south of Berlin.
 The antenna had 18 dipoles on a long, horizontal support and produced a narrow vertical beam; this rotated at 6 rpm to sweep out 360-degrees of coverage to about 110 km.

 Based on the operation of Panorama, Siemens & Halske improved this system, and renamed it Jagdschloss (hunting lodge).
 They added a second switchable operation to 150 kW at 1.2 m (250 MHz), increasing the range to near 200 km.
 The information from the receivers was sent via co-axial cable or a 50-cm link from the tower to a central command center, where it was used to direct fighter aircraft.
 Hollmann's polar-coordinate (PPI) CRT was used in the display, the first German system with this device; it was also added to the Panorama.
 The Jagdschloss entered service in late 1943, and about 80 systems were eventually built.
 The Jagdwagen (hunting car) was a mobile, single-frequency version; operating at 54 cm (560 MHz), it had a correspondingly smaller antenna system.